Discount code statistics, measure the impact of your discount codes

 The four key figures at the top

-At the top of the page, you will see four cards with the most important key figures for the selected period:
+At the top of the page, you'll see four cards with the most important key figures for the selected period:

-- Discounted orders - the number and percentage of orders where a discount code was used.
+- Discounted orders, number and percentage of orders where a discount code was used.
 If you keep an eye on this number over time, you can see if discount usage is increasing or decreasing.

-- Total discount - the total amount your customers have saved via discount codes.
+- Total discount given, the total amount your customers have saved via discount codes and the average discount per order.
 This is your direct cost of offering discounts.

-- Discount revenue - the total revenue from orders with a discount code.
+- Revenue with discount, the total revenue from orders with a discount code, with comparison to the previous period.
 Compare to total revenue to see how much discount code orders contribute.

-- AOV difference - the difference in Average Order Value (AOV) between orders with and without a discount code.
+- AOV with vs. without discount, the difference in Average Order Value (AOV) between orders with and without a discount code.
 A positive number means that discount code customers buy more on average.

 Bar chart: With and without discount

 The graph shows the revenue split between orders with and without a discount code, broken down per day or month.
-It gives you a visual picture of when discount codes are used the most - for example during promotions, Black Friday or seasonal sales.
+It gives you a visual picture of when discount codes are used the most, for example during promotions, Black Friday or seasonal sales.
+Below the graph is a table with the exact figures for each period, so you can follow the development over time.

 Table per discount code

-The table can be sorted on all columns so you can quickly find your most used code or the code with the biggest discount.
+The table can be sorted on all columns so you can quickly find your most used code or the code that has given the biggest discount.
+You can click on a code to edit it.

 CSV export